p4lang/p4c/docs/README.md

 * Check out the [IntelliJ P4 plugin](https://github.com/TakeshiTseng/IntelliJ-P4-Plugin)

-# How to contribute

-* do write unit test code
-* code has to be reviewed before it is merged
-* make sure all tests pass when you send a pull request
-* make sure `make cpplint` produces no errors (`make check` will also run this)
-* write documentation

 # Writing documentation

 Documenting the workings of the compiler is a never-ending (many times